gideonibemerejr/SEI-CC-2/work/w02/d3/01-02-jquery/01-jquery-part-1.md

 ### Why Use jQuery?

 - **Browser Incompatibility**: jQuery provides a layer of abstraction that allows us not to worry about cross-browser compatibility issues.
 This, more than anything else, led to the widespread adoption of jQuery.
 Developers no longer had to detect what browser their app was running in and code a bunch of if-else statements containing different code to do the same thing.
-The advancement of browsers, HTML, CSS and JS, have made compatibility issues less of a problem, but they still exist.
+However, today's modern browsers's Web APIs are very compatible.
 - **Productivity**: jQuery makes us more productive developers. jQuery's motto is:<br>_"write less, do more"_
 - **Satisfaction**: Many developers consider using jQuery to be more "fun" than writing plain vanilla JS.

+> Today's vanilla JS, the Fetch API, CSS animations, and the popularity of front-end frameworks such as React have resulted in a huge decline in jQuery's usage on new projects.
+However, as of now, it's still a skill that you want on your resume.

 ### What Can jQuery Do?